Lundalogik/addon-opened-by/README.md

 Finally, create a job that runs csp_clear_openedby nightly to clear records that have accidentally been left (ex. if Lime crashes)

-Limitations:

-Opened By is not set if you use the ALT + Arrow to scroll through records.